Experian Sued by the State of Mississippi

 Neither the credit bureau or its trade group, the Consumer Data Industry Association, are willing to discuss the law suit or answer any questions about their lingering practices.

-For additional information on the Mississippi law suite with Experian contact our office at 617-265-7900 or request a free consultation below.
+For additional information on the Mississippi law suite with Experian Sign Up for $0 Today.